wp-plugins/custom-post-widget/readme.txt

 Creating and supporting this plugin takes up a lot of my free time, therefore I would highly appreciate it if you could take a couple of minutes to [write a review](http://wordpress.org/support/view/plugin-reviews/custom-post-widget).
 This will help other WordPress users to start using this plugin and keep me motivated to maintain and support it.
 Also, if you have a twitter, Facebook or Google+ account, it would be fantastic if you could share the link to this plugin!

 == Changelog ==

+= 2.8 =
+Added the option to suppress the content filters when using the shortcode, see https://wordpress.org/support/topic/add-option-to-not-apply-content-filters-in-shortcode?replies=4

 = 2.7.9 =
 Changed method for creating the widget in preparation of PHP7 support.